Note: the NgOptimizedImage

 (read more about native lazy loading here)Angular displays a warning during development if the LCP element is an image that does not have the priority

 attribute.
-A page’s LCP element can vary based on a number of factors - such as the dimensions of a user's screen.
-A page may have multiple images that should be marked priority
+A page’s LCP element can vary based on a number of factors - such as the dimensions of a user's screen, so a page may have multiple images that should be marked priority

 .
 See CSS for Web Vitals for more details.